RelativeDistance/UnityBackgroundBuild/README.md

 Shows OS level notifications for steps during the build.
 Native on Mac, uses [Snoretoast](https://github.com/KDE/snoretoast) on Windows.

 #### Silent Build
 Build without launching the Unity editor.
 Should be on most of the time.
 Helpful to turn off to debug issues.
+Be careful because this will open up a new Unity editor that will look identical to the original, so keep tabs of which project you are working in.

 ## Launch Settings